SimLi1333/vidra/docs/docs/concepts/features.md

 ### Finalizers for Safe Cleanup
 Finalizers ensure that:
-- Resources are not deleted during processing
+- Managed resources are cleaned up if the `VidraResource` is deleted
-- Dependencies are properly handled before deletion
 - Cleanup logic is safely executed

 ## Experimental Capabilities (Not Yet Fully Validated)